coredns/coredns/plugin/acl/README.md

 - **ACTION** (*allow* or *block*) defines the way to deal with DNS queries matched by this rule.
 The default action is *allow*, which means a DNS query not matched by any rules will be allowed to recurse.
 - **QTYPE** is the query type to match for the requests to be allowed or blocked.
 Common resource record types are supported. `*` stands for all record types.
 The default behavior for an omitted `type QTYPE...` is to match all kinds of DNS queries (same as `type *`).
 - **SOURCE** is the source IP address to match for the requests to be allowed or blocked.
 Typical CIDR notation and single IP address are supported. `*` stands for all possible source IP addresses.
-- **LOCAL_FILE** is a local file including a list of IP addresses or subnets.
-It allows users to import blacklist/whitelist from third party directly without setting rules by hand.
-The default behavior for `net SOURCE...` and `file LOCAL_FILE...` both being omitted is to match all IP addresses (same as `net *`).

 ## Examples